mdn/content/files/en-us/web/css/css_positioning/understanding_z_index/stacking_context_example_1/index.md

 ![Stacking context example 1](understanding_zindex_05a.png)

-If DIV #2 is assigned a positive (non-zero and non-auto) `z-index` value, it is rendered above all the other DIVs.
+If DIV #2 is assigned a positive (non-zero and non-auto) z-index value, it is rendered above all the other DIVs.

 ![Stacking context example 1](understanding_zindex_05b.png)

-Then if DIV #4 is also assigned a positive `z-index` greater than DIV #2's z-index, it is rendered above all the other DIVs including DIV #2.
+Then if DIV #4 is also assigned a positive z-index greater than DIV #2's z-index, it is rendered above all the other DIVs including DIV #2.

 ![Stacking context example 1](understanding_zindex_05c.png)

 In this last example you can see that DIV #2 and DIV #4 are not siblings, because they belong to different parents in the HTML elements' hierarchy.
 Even so, stacking of DIV #4 with respect of DIV #2 can be controlled through `z-index`.
-It happens that, since DIV #1 and DIV #3 are not assigned any `z-index` value, they do not create a stacking context.
+It happens that, since DIV #1 and DIV #3 are not assigned any z-index value, they do not create a stacking context.
 This means that all their content, including DIV #2 and DIV #4, belongs to the same root stacking context.

 In terms of stacking contexts, DIV #1 and DIV #3 are assimilated into the root element, and the resulting hierarchy is the following:

 - Root stacking context

-  - DIV #2 (`z-index: 1`)
+  - DIV #2 (`z-index`: 1)
-  - DIV #4 (`z-index: 2`)
+  - DIV #4 (`z-index`: 2)

 > **Note:** DIV #1 and DIV #3 are not translucent.
 It is important to remember that assigning an opacity less than 1 to a positioned element implicitly creates a stacking context, just like adding a `z-index` value.
 And this example shows what happens when a parent element does not create a stacking context.